teenie-quaggard/DRINKIO/README.md

 # DRINKIO
-An autocomplete widget to help you choose a beer when you can't seem to type
+An autocomplete widget to help you choose a beer